cujojs/cram/docs/launch.md

 your application, cram can typically figure out everything it needs to know to build your app into a single AMD bundle.

-curl.js can be confiured in a few ways and in a few places:
+curl.js can be configured in a few ways and in a few places:
 1. inside the HTML
 1. in an AMD module (a.k.a. "run module" -- **preferred!**)
 1. in a non-modular Javascript file (a.k.a. "run.js file")